Mon24Feb20206:00 pmYarmouth Community House, 179 East Main Street. Yarmouth, ME

 Bioblitz! at the Seacoast Science Center and Odiorne Point State Park, NH - https://www.seacoastsciencecenter.org/events/bioblitz/

-The Blue Ocean Symposium at the Seacoast Science Center in Rye, NH will be held in March, 2020.
+The Blue Ocean Symposium at the Seacoast Science Center in Rye, NH has been postponed from March.
 Choose to attend 1, 2 or all 3 days!
 There will be a variety of presentations on topics related to the Gulf of Maine from microplastics to whale disentanglements and more, plus an ocean sunfish stranding response training on day 3!
 Space is limited.
 Register in advance here at http://www.blueoceansociety.org/programs/workshop/.